MaterializeInc/materialize/doc/developer/project-management.md

 The purpose of the Triage phase is to ensure we’re working on the most urgent and important problems at all times.

-Newly reported bugs will be triaged most frequently. `P0` or `release-blocker` bugs will be triaged within 24 hours, and all other bugs will be triaged within 3 business days.
+Newly reported bugs will be triaged most frequently.
+If the reported bug has been assigned a `P0` or `release-blocker` label, it must be triaged within 24 hours.
+All other bugs will be triaged within 3 business days.
 The remaining backlog of problem Issues will be triaged by EPD management at least once a month.

 Some problems will be sufficiently straightforward with a clearly defined scope, a limited solution space, and limited effects on other